Free Breakfast for Children: Women's roles and contributions

-An example of this disparity is outlined by former Panther Cleo Silver, who stated that in some of the photo ops intended as propaganda for the party often showed male Panthers serving the children meals, which excluded women from the plaudits of the successes of the programmes.
+An example of this disparity is outlined by former Panther Cleo Silver, who stated that in some of the photo ops intended as propaganda for the party often showed male Panthers serving the children meals, which excluded women from the plaudits of the successes of the programs.
 Some female members of the Panthers have said this was also due to the fact that the female Panthers did not want these plaudits and were invested in the activities to help their communities.
 Largely however, the gender expectation was that women's duties and responsibilities consisted of maternal roles in the program's kitchens and serving roles, further highlighting the gender struggles within the Black Panther Party.

 The involvement of the women within their BPP chapters was greater than what they have been recognized for within their communities.
 A notable contribution to the party's mission towards providing free services such as the Free Breakfast for Children program was made by Frankye Adams-Johnson, co-founder of the White Plains Black Panther Party chapter.

 Similar to the responsibilities and jobs designated to the men, many of these duties in the White Plains chapter were fulfilled by women in the party.
 Specifically looking at their Free Breakfast for Children program, Johnson's chapter organized and coordinated the logistics of this program, securing food donations and managing operations.
 The women were also responsible for cooking nutritious meals and ensuring they met dietary needs.
 The existence of Black Panther Party chapters founded and run by women showed equal commitment to what the Party stood for.
 Moreover, women-based Free Breakfast programs within chapters founded by women helped to lessen the stereotypes often associated with women's roles in the Party.

-Locations of the Free Breakfast Program
+Locations

 Oakland

 The Black Panther Party initially announced their intentions to begin the Free Breakfast for Children Program in September 1968 and the first program was officially launched at St. Augustine's Episcopal Church in Oakland, CA in late January 1969.
 Parishioner Ruth Beckford-Smith was in charge of this first program.

 Beckford-Smith, working with Father Earl A. Neil, constructed a healthy menu that would nourish children and created a kitchen and dining hall that passed health inspections.
 The program's launch day served 11 children and gained popularity, as by the end of the week 135 children were being served daily at St. Augustine's Episcopal Church.
 The program's success influenced other chapters of the Black Panther Party, and soon the Free Breakfast Program was mandatory in all chapters nationwide.

+Students demonstrate a protest at the Alameda County Courthouse, Oakland, California.